Tennessee

 Tennessee Valley Authority (TVA)

-muniCovers most of Tennessee and parts of six surrounding states through a network of 153 local power companies and large industrial customers
+muniCovers nearly all of Tennessee plus parts of six surrounding states; serves approximately 10 million people through 153 local power companies and large industrial customers

-TVA is a federal corporation exempt from state PUC jurisdiction; rates are set by its own Board of Directors and subject to Congressional oversight.
-TVA's 2024-2026 Integrated Resource Plan emphasizes natural gas, nuclear life extension, and limited renewable additions, drawing scrutiny from environmental advocates and industrial customers over long-term cost trajectories.
+TVA is a federal corporation exempt from TPUC jurisdiction; its rates are set by its Board of Directors and subject to federal oversight rather than state commission review.
+TVA's 2024-2025 Integrated Resource Plan drew scrutiny over continued reliance on natural gas and pace of coal retirement.

 Memphis Light, Gas and Water (MLGW)

-muniMemphis and Shelby County; one of the largest three-service municipal utilities in the United States
+muniMemphis and Shelby County; largest three-service public utility in the United States, providing electric, gas, and water service

 Atmos Energy